Apply for a Blue Card

 6. Conclusion

 The EU Blue Card is the central residence permit for qualified professionals from non-EU countries who wish to work in Germany.
 Thanks to digital procedures, the application process has become simpler and faster – especially in cities like Berlin.
 Those who meet the requirements can apply for the Blue Card entirely online.
 A timely application, complete documentation, and a concrete job offer are essential.
-With the Blue Card, you not only secure access to the German labor market but also benefit from shortened paths to permanent residence.
+With the Blue Card, you not only secure access to the German labor market but also benefit from shortened paths to permanent settlement.